-As a standalone app, SonarQube offers free version of its product - called Community - and tree paid versions - Developer, Enterprise and Data Center.
-There is also a paid SaaS solution called Sonar Cloud, which is free for open source projects on GitHub, Bitbucket or Azure DevOps
+As a standalone app, SonarQube Server offers a free SonarQube Community Build (Community Edition), and three paid editions — Developer, Enterprise and Data Center (priced per instance/year based on lines of code analyzed).
+There is also a paid SaaS solution called SonarQube Cloud, which includes a free tier for public open source projects on GitHub, Bitbucket Cloud, Azure DevOps or GitLab.

 -